 We walked around some more seeing a bunch of comic strip art.
 Then we were taken to Mannekin-Pis, a statue of a little boy peeing.
 Apparently there is also a statue around of a little girl squatting.
 Our tour guide informed us this was the biggest disappointment, when you actually see it and he was right.
 The statue was so tiny.
 That day he was naked, but the statue apparently has over 900 outfits and many can be seen in a museum.
 Believe it or not the statue has been around since the 15th century.

 Brussels is also very LGBTQ friendly.
-They have a Pride parade and more.
+They have a Pride parade and more, maybe one I’ll have to take part in an LGBQT pride march, even if it’s not in Brussels!
 There is also a very cool rainbow cross walk not too far away from Grand Place, which I believe is in what is known as Rainbow Quarter, was another stop on the tour.
 There are a ton of bars, clubs, and nightlife happening there.